How To Become A Freelance Solicitor In The UK [2024]

 Lots of law firms already use cloud-based technology to securely store client data.
 There is no need to retain paper-based copies of information, as long as you make sure you can comply with the Code of Conduct.
 Especially the client confidentiality and data protection sections.

-This is something we take really seriously at Lawhive.
-Our client information is protected by the same level of encryption that banks use, and this includes messages or files sent through the platform.
-In fact, sharing data through Lawhive is more secure than via email.
+At Lawhive, we take this matter seriously.
+Our client information is safeguarded with encryption levels similar to those used by banks.
+This includes messages or files sent through our platform.
+In fact, sharing data through Lawhive is even more secure than via email.

 Do I need a CRM system?

-If you’re a solicitor looking to grow your business and are considering your next step, get in touch and let’s explore whether we can partner together.
+If you’re a solicitor looking to grow your business and are considering your next step, get in touch for a demo of the Lawhive platform and discover how we can support your journey as a freelance solicitor.

 Share on: